-WooCommerce Product Summary Testing is an experiment that tests an original WooCommerce product summary (the name, short description, and featured image of a WooCommerce product) and one or more alternatives of that product summary in order to determine which version is more effective improving your WordPress site.
+WooCommerce Product Summary Testing is an experiment that tests an original WooCommerce product summary (the name, short description, and featured image of a WooCommerce product) and one or more alternatives of that product summary in order to determine which version is more effective at selling that product.

-Create a New Experiment for WooCommerce Product Summaries
+Create a New A/B Test for Product Summaries in WooCommerce

-- Under the Nelio AB Testing menu, click on the Add Experiment option.
+- Under the Nelio A/B Testing menu, click on Tests to view and manage your tests.

 - Click WooCommerce Product Summary.

 First of all, give a descriptive Name to the test you want to create to help you identify it in the future.
 In addition, on the right sidebar, you’ll find three additional tabs: